rwxrob/zet/20221004023203/README.md

 developers burn out so much, and, I imagine, why so many Twitch streamers just give the whole thing up.

-* Just simplify the schedule (fewer missed expectations)
+* Simplify the schedule (fewer missed expectations)
 * Add Discord stage to more (maybe even all) streams
+* Remember, you don't really owe anyone anything (except your employer)